-In our opinion, based on our audit and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the aggregate discretely presented component units, each major fund, and the remaining fund information of Sheridan School District No. 48J, Sheridan, Oregon as of June 30, 2021, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the primary government of Sheridan School District No. 48J, Sheridan, Oregon as of June 30, 2022, and the respective changes in financial position thereof for the year then ended with accounting principles generally accepted in the United States of America.